MFR6340/theenglishextension.org/open-world-2/unit-5: Hard Times.md

 <img src="https://imgur.com/Q0ARLiL.png" width="25%" />

 By the author of the Horrible Histories series, this new series is a bit longer for older readers.
 It still provides the humor, despite the sometimes heavy subject matter.
+(No Lexile measure available)

 <a href="https://www.bookdepository.com/Dangerous-Days-on-Victorian-Railways-Terry-Deary/9781780226361?ref=grid-view&qid=1674491074938&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1034790323" rel="nofollow">Buy on  Orell Füssli</a>